Entanglement in Cosmology

 The next issue that we would like to analyze is the dependence of the entanglement entropy on the Hubble scale $H$ during inflation.
 As we have already mentioned, the relevant dimensionless parameter is the product $H\epsilon$.
 The value of $s$ we quoted corresponds to the coefficient of the term $n^2=R^2/\epsilon^2=(a R)^2/(a \epsilon)^2$ that involves the ratio of the physical radius to the physical UV cutoff.
-In an approach that we keep $H$ fixed, varying $H\epsilon$ corresponds to different values of the UV cutoff.
 In fig. \ref{fig2} we depict the form of the entropy as a function of the radius and time for $H\epsilon =0.1$ (green surface), $H\epsilon =1$ (red surface) and $H\epsilon =10$ (brown surface).
 The size of the lattice is $N=100$.

 During the dS era, if the UV cutoff $\epsilon$ is much shorter than the Hubble radius $1/H$, as in the case $H\epsilon=0.1$, the entropy is dominated by the short-distance entanglement between degrees of freedom on either side of the entangling surface.
 The expansion of the background induces only a subleading effect even when the physical entangling surface is larger than the horizon.
 During the subsequent RD era, the physical cutoff shrinks even further relatively to the Hubble radius, so that the entropy continues to be dominated by the UV, similarly to the situation in static space.